apollographql/apollo-server/docs/source/api/apollo-server.md

 * `schema`: <`Object`>

-  An executable GraphQL schema that will override the `typeDefs` and `resolvers` provided
+  An executable GraphQL schema that will override the `typeDefs` and `resolvers` provided.
+If you are using [file uploads](https://www.apollographql.com/docs/guides/file-uploads.html), you will have to add the `Upload` scalar to the schema, as it is not automatically added in case of setting the `schema` manually.

 * `subscriptions`: <`Object`> | <`String`> | false